-The Speedmaster is easily the most famous and collectable member of the Omega lineup.
-Since their initial introduction in 1957, Speedmaster watches have been manufactured in an impossibly diverse range of shapes and forms, and powered by everything from classic, manually wound movements, to state of the art, analog/digital hybrid quartz movements that pack an impressive list of features and functions.
+The Speedmaster is easily the most famous and collectible member of the Omega lineup.
+Since their initial introduction in 1957, Speedmaster watches have been manufactured in an impossibly diverse range of shapes and forms and powered by everything from classic, manually wound movements, to state of the art, analog/digital hybrid quartz movements that pack an impressive list of features and functions.

-Today, Omega’s collection is larger and more diverse than ever, and while the Speedmaster lineup slightly changes from one year to the next, here is a quick overview of the different Speedmaster watches that are currently in production.
+Today, the Omega collection for sale is larger and more diverse than ever, and while the Speedmaster lineup slightly changes from one year to the next, here is a quick overview of the different Speedmaster watches that are currently in production.

 You can see an Omega Speedmaster on the arm of Alan Bean during the Apollo 12 mission

 Table of Contents

 The classic Omega Speedmaster Professional Moonwatch has changed very little since it was first introduced more than 60 years ago.

 The Moonwatch is the most classic and traditional iteration of the Omega Speedmaster that still remains in existence today.
 While Omega still manufactures a version of the Moonwatch with a Hesilite (acrylic) crystal and a manually wound movement, the “Moonwatch” category within the Speedmaster collection has been expanded to include a range of watches, with both Hesilite and sapphire crystals, and with both traditional, manually-wound movements, and with Omega’s new, state-of-the-art, self-winding, Co-Axial movements.